rzuberi/cell-SCT/journal.md

 ### Monday 20/06/22
 - Got GPU working for CellPose2 in virtual environment, much faster, very happy.
 - Activated education DataSpell license to use it for notebooks instead of Colab.
 - Trying to make DataSpell, which uses Anaconda, install the PyTorch GPU to actually use the GPU through the DataSpell notebook.
 Currently not working.
-- Once that is don
-- Weekly meeting with only Helfrid
+It seems to create the notebook in the virtual environement, but when exectuing conda commands from the notebook (not the terminal), it runs in the "base" environement, the one in which I do not have the permissions to install the PyTorch GPU which is needed to run CellPose2 faster.
+- Weekly meeting with only Helfrid as Ivor is away.
+I caught him up on my progress and talked a little bit about the experience in his lab with Jesus.
+Shared the GitHub with him (therefore, making it urgent to clean up).

+##Small TODOs to delete
+- Make GitHub cleanerm
+- Make a clean DataSpell notebook that can train and evaluate a CellPose2 model, no need for a long walkthrough.